nolauren/workshops/nyu2020-image-analysis/README.md

 ## Software

-We will be using the Python programming language for the workshop, as well as several third-party packages.
+We will be using the R and Python programming language for the workshop, as well as several third-party packages.
 All of it is free and open source.
 Here is the link to the Anaconda version of Python that we suggest you use: